-VOCs detected in 2011 in the St. Peter Sandstone aquifer samples collected from off-Site monitoring locations included 1,1-dichloroethane, 1,2-dichloroethane, chloroethane, cis-1,2-dichloroethene, dichlorodifluoromethane, dichlorofluoromethane, toluene, and vinyl chloride.
-Detections of these VOCs are generally consistent with historical sampling results, with the exception of the October 2011 detection of vinyl chloride at MW18B.
-MW18B is a basal St. Peter Sandstone monitoring well that was installed in 2006.
-The October 2011 vinyl chloride detection at MW18B is the first detection at this monitoring location (and the first detection of vinyl chloride in the off-Site monitoring well network west of Gilfillan Lake).
-However, the detection of vinyl chloride at M-18B is consistent with historic detections of vinyl chloride in adjacent basal St. Peter Sandstone former residential wells (e.g., 12 West Shore Road and 15 West Shore Road).
+VOCs detected in 2012 in the St. Peter Sandstone aquifer samples collected from off-Site monitoring locations included: 1,1-dichloroethane, 1,2-dichloroethane, chloroethane, cis-1,2-dichloroethene, dichlorodifluoromethane, dichlorofluoromethane, and vinyl chloride.
+Detections of these VOCs are generally consistent with historical sampling results, with the exception of the October 2012 detection of vinyl chloride at MW18A.
+MW18A is an upper St. Peter Sandstone monitoring well that was installed in 2006.
+The October 2012 vinyl chloride detection at MW18A is the first detection at this monitoring location.
+However, the detection of vinyl chloride at MW18A is consistent with detections of vinyl chloride in the adjacent basal St. Peter Sandstone monitoring well MW18B and nearby residential wells (e.g., 12 West Shore Road [abandoned] and 15 West Shore Road).

-For comparison purposes, vinyl chloride was the only VOC detected in 2011 in off-Site St. Peter Sandstone aquifer monitoring well samples at a concentration above its MDH HRL (established for private drinking water supplies).
-In 2011, vinyl chloride was detected above its HRL ( $0.2 \mu g/L$ ) at MW17A ( $0.34 \mu g/L$ ) and MW17B (0.32 ug/L).
-The concentrations of vinyl chloride in the St. Peter Sandstone aquifer on the east side of Gilfillan Lake, as represented by MW17A and MW17B, are generally lower compared to historical sampling results from 1993/1994 in the 15 Gilfillan Road/17 Gilfillan Road/8 Edgewater Lane area.
+For comparison purposes, vinyl chloride was the only VOC detected in 2012 in off-Site St. Peter Sandstone aquifer monitoring well samples at a concentration above its MDH HRL (established for private drinking water supplies).
+In 2012, vinyl chloride was detected above its HRL (0.2 μ g/L) at MW17B (0.31 μ g/L).
+The concentration of vinyl chloride in the St. Peter Sandstone aquifer on the east side of Gilfillan Lake, as represented by MW17B, is generally lower compared to historical sampling results from 1993/1994 in the 15 Gilfillan Road/17 Gilfillan Road/8 Edgewater Lane area.
 The lower vinyl chloride concentrations are attributed to Site remediation activities and natural attenuation.

-The 2011 chloride concentrations in the St. Peter Sandstone aquifer ranged from 2.0 mg/L (MW12B) to 72 mg/L (MW19A).
+The 2012 chloride concentrations in the St. Peter Sandstone aquifer ranged from 2.1 mg/L (MW10B) to 74 mg/L (MW19A).
 Chloride has historically been detected in groundwater samples from St. Peter Sandstone aquifer wells at similar concentrations.